 Technology in terms you understand.
 Sign up for the Confident Computing newsletter for weekly solutions to make your life easier.
 Click here and get The Ask Leo!
 Guide to Staying Safe on the Internet — FREE Edition as my thank you for subscribing!

-This isn’t an isolated report, and highlights something important to consider when troubleshooting slowdowns, delays, and other problems.
+This isn’t an isolated report, and it highlights something important to consider when troubleshooting slowdowns, delays, and other problems.

 Step one: simplify.